Last Updated on May 3, 2025 by Prabhukalyan Dhal

 The Raid 2 Plot – Strength in Setup, Weak in Payoff

-The first half builds well with dramatic tension, political undertones, and slow reveals.
-But the second half loses steam due to an overly stylized approach.
+As noted in this Raid 2 Movie Review, the first half builds strong dramatic tension, but the film gradually loses steam with a stylized but uneven second act.
 The direct benefit transfer scheme gets a cinematic nod, but its integration feels more like messaging than storytelling.

 Dialogues like “Main Mahabharat hoon!” and “Sarkaar koi bhi ho, system toh hum jaison ke haathon mein hota hai” draw whistles but also expose the film’s attempt to mask thin writing with punchlines.

-Honey Singh Makes His Bollywood Comeback with ‘Money Money’
+Honey Singh Returns to Films with His New Song ‘Money Money’

 One of the loudest talking points is the item number ‘Money Money’ featuring Jacqueline Fernandez, backed by Honey Singh, marking his return to Bollywood.
-While the song is catchy, its placement in the film feels forced and disrupts the narrative flow.
+Though the song is upbeat and engaging, it seems awkwardly inserted and breaks the film’s storytelling rhythm.

 Check out the Yo Yo Honey Singh’s Money Money Song Here